astsu777/bootstrap/README.md

 * Configure the prompt automatically (BASH & ZSH supported).
 The script will ask to set ZSH as the default shell too
 * Install TMUX and necessary plugins
 * Configure the system to personal preferences
+* Detect a laptop and propose to install power management
 * Detect a server connection (=SSH) and adjust the authorized operations
 * Clean output to the console, but all operations are logged to a log file
 * On a bare Arch Linux installation, deploy necessary packages for a GUI & (optional) deploy a GUI environment (WM & DE)